-Two new Express Bus routes were implemented by RTA in January 2018 between Riverside County and Orange County including RTA Route 200 (shown in blue above) from San Bernardino/Riverside to the Anaheim Resort.
-The route provides hourly service on weekdays and 90-120 minute service weekends with a fleet of five buses.
-RTA Route 205 (shown in green above) from Temecula/Corona to the Village at Orange includes three AM and three PM roundtrips by 3 buses.
-Existing RTA Route 216 (shown in dashed red above) from the Riverside Downtown Terminal to the Village at Orange was replaced by the new Routes 200 and 205.
+Two new Express Bus routes are planned for implementation by Fiscal Year 2017 between Riverside County and Orange County including RTA route 200 (shown in blue below) from Riverside County to Corona and to the Anaheim Resort.
+The route would include three AM and three PM roundtrips by three buses.
+RTA route 205 (shown in green below) from Temecula to the Village at Orange is proposed to include two AM and two PM roundtrips by 2 buses.
+Existing RTA route 216 (shown in red below) from the Riverside Downtown Terminal to the Village at Orange is planned for expansion of service from the current two buses to four buses by Fiscal Year 2023.